GroundingME: Exposing the Visual Grounding Gap in MLLMs through Multi-Dimensional Evaluation: Analysis

 To gain a deeper understanding of how thinking contributes to model performance, we conduct a detailed case study focusing on the relationship between the quality of the generated thinking trajectory and the final grounding accuracy.
-As demonstrated in \cref{fig:case}, different thinking trajectory for the same query can be highly divergent, leading to distinct outputs.
+As demonstrated in \cref{fig:case}, different thinking trajectories for the same query can be highly divergent, leading to distinct outputs.
 We hypothesize that trajectories that are coherent, logically consistent, and strictly adhere to task instructions are more likely to lead to the correct answer.

-To validate this hypothesis, we design a Test-Time Scaling (TTS) method~\cite{llm_monkey,Snell2024ScalingLT,InferenceSL} specifically tailored to analyze the efficacy of the thinking trajectory.
-For each sample, we use Qwen3-VL-235B-A22B-Thinking to generate N=16 responses (temperature=0.7), each including its reasoning content.
-We then employ a text-only LLM as a judge, which cannot see the image, to perform a ``Best-of-16" selection: the judge compares the 16 full responses in a pairwise manner, selecting the one with the superior thinking trajectory quality, and repeats until only one response remains.
-We test DeepSeek-R1~\cite{guo2025deepseek} and MiMo-7B-RL-0530~\cite{xiaomi2025mimotext} as judges.
-Additionally, we use an MLLM judge as a baseline, which is provided with the image and the final bounding box outputs of candidate responses without the thinking trajectory.
-We test Qwen3-VL-235B-A22B-Thinking and Qwen3-VL-30B-A3B-Thinking as the MLLM judges.
+To validate this hypothesis, we design a tailored Test-Time Scaling (TTS) method~\cite{llm_monkey,Snell2024ScalingLT,InferenceSL} with an LLM as the judge~\cite{li2025vl,xiong2025llava,xiong2025multi,xiong2026phycritic}.
+For each sample, we use Qwen3-VL-235B-A22B-Thinking to generate 16 responses (temperature=0.7).
+We then employ a judge model to perform a ``Best-of-16" selection: comparing the 16 responses in pairs, selecting the one with better thinking quality, and repeating until only one response remains.
+We test two text-only judges, DeepSeek-R1~\cite{guo2025deepseek} and MiMo-7B-RL-0530~\cite{xiaomi2025mimotext}, and one multimodal judge, Qwen3-VL-235B-A22B-Thinking.
+As baselines, we also test two multimodal judges, Qwen3-VL-235B-A22B-Thinking and Qwen3-VL-30B-A3B-Thinking, which only receive the final answers of responses without access to their thinking trajectories.

-Based on the results presented in \cref{tab:tts}, we observe two major findings.
-(1) TTS based on the thinking trajectory significantly boosts performance.
-DeepSeek-R1 as a judge achieves a 2.9\% performance gain, and even the 7B-parameter MiMo-RL-0530 judge yields a 2.2\% gain.
-Subtask analysis further indicates that these performance improvements primarily stem from reasoning-intensive categories, specifically the Spatial and Rejection tasks.
-(2) The efficacy of TTS using an MLLM judge might be constrained by the judge model's inherent multimodal ability.
-The strong MLLM judge, Qwen3-VL-A22B, achieves a 2.4\% performance gain, with its primary improvements coming from perception-reliant categories such as Discriminative and Limited tasks.
-However, the smaller MLLM judge Qwen3-VL-A3B does not bring any improvement.
+Based on the results presented in \cref{tab:tts}, we observe three major findings.
+(1) TTS based on thinking quality significantly boosts performance.
+Using Qwen3-VL-A22B as a judge with thinking trajectories improves performance across all subtasks, achieving a 4.5\% total gain.
+(2) Even text-only judges prove effective.
+DeepSeek-R1 achieves a 2.9\% performance gain, and MiMo-7B-RL-0530 yields a 2.2\% gain.
+This demonstrates that good thinking trajectories alone without multimodal perception can improve accuracy.
+(3) Removing thinking trajectories degrades performance.
+When the multimodal judge Qwen3-VL-A22B is deprived of thinking trajectories and judges solely based on the image, description, and final answers, the TTS gain drops by 2.1\%.
+Furthermore, when using Qwen3-VL-A3B as the judge, TTS does not bring any improvement.